Propane vs. Natural Gas vs. Heating Oil: Livingston Home Heating Fuel Comparison

 | 15.6M | 1.1M |

-With 664,748,714 gallons of heating oil delivered to Livingston families the last heating season, the Livingston community relies on its 2 oil companies to keep warm throughout the winter.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714 gallons of oil delivered to Livingston residences last winter, the Livingston community looks to its 2 oil companies to keep their oil tanks full.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Livingston, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the fuel oil to homes and businesses throughout Livingston and the surrounding region.
+Then, the truck delivers the oil to homes and businesses throughout Livingston and the surrounding region.